scala-android/sbt-android/README.md

 ## Usage ##

-1. Install sbt (from http://www.scala-sbt.org or use your local packaging system like macports, brew, etc.)
+1. Install sbt (from http://www.scala-sbt.org or use your local packaging system like macports, brew, etc.) -- make sure the Android SDK is fully updated (minimum build-tools 17.0.0 and up)
 2. Create a new android project using `android create project` or Eclipse
    * Instead of creating a new project, one can also do `android update project` to make sure everything is properly setup